-Mind games are psychological ways or tactics used to manipulate or affect another person's ideas, emotions, or behavior.
+Mind games are psychological tactics used to manipulate or affect another person's ideas, emotions, or behavior.
 They are frequently used in personal relationships, competitive settings, negotiations, or circumstances where one person wants an edge over another.

 Psychologists and social scientists have long been fascinated by the complexities of the human intellect, feelings, and social dynamics.
 As a result, they've looked at several facets of human interaction, such as power dynamics, manipulation, and strategic thinking.